PannenetsF/TQT/README.md

 Supposed that you have a pretrained model, and it's hard to change all keys in its state dictionary.
 More often, it may contain lots of `nn.Module` but not specially `nn.ModuleList`.
 A dirty but useful way is simply change the `import torch.nn as nn` to `import tqt.function as nn`.
 You can get a quant-style network with all previous keys unchanged!

+All you need to do is add a list `self.proc` to the network module.

 Through `tqt.threshold.add_hook_general`, we can add hook for any network if you add a list containing all operations used in forward.

 Let's get some example: